gmetais/sw-get-headers/README.md

 # Service Worker Get Headers

-Being able to see headers information on every request can be very useful in browsers "network" console.
-It can sometimes be interesting to access these headers informations from the page, in JavaScript.
-This is possible on XMLHttpRequest, but not on every other kind of requests.
+Being able to see headers information on every request can be very useful in your browser's network console.
+But it could sometimes be interesting to access these headers informations from the page, in JavaScript.
+XMLHttpRequests allow that, but most requests on a page are not XHR.

-Here are a few examples of things that it could help you with:
+Examples of things that it could help you with:
 - read file size on images, stylesheets, scripts, fonts, ...
 - detect misconfigured server (caching, compression, keep-alive, ...)
 - read caching and expiring informations

-This project is currenlty more a "proof of concept" than a library you can rely on.
-Please use with extra caution and *PLEASE PLEASE PLEASE report any bug you see*.
+*This project is currenlty more a "proof of concept" than a library you can rely on.
+Please use with extra caution and **PLEASE report any bug you see**.*

 ## How it works

-It uses Service Workers to spy on every request made, read the headers, than send the information back to the page's JavaScript.
+It uses [Service Workers](https://developer.mozilla.org/fr/docs/Web/API/Service_Worker_API) to spy on every request made, read the headers, than send the information back to the page's JavaScript.

-For security reasons, many limitations have been built in browsers regarding reading headers on *cross-domain* requests.
+For security reasons, many limitations have been built in browsers regarding reading headers on **cross-domain** requests.
 Have a look at the [Cross domain problems](#cross-domain-problems) chapter.

 ## Compatible browsers

 This library will only work on browsers that support Service Workers: Chrome, FireFox and Opera.
-This is 53% of browsers.
 Edge should arrive soon.
+Have a look on [CanIUse](http://caniuse.com/#feat=serviceworkers).

 ## Install